roland jp 80x0 config 53

 JP-80×0 Editor User Manual – Store Patch Data Options

-TIP #6: You can toggle on Search filter on the Librarian and store search result patches to the hardware memory if you wish to do so!
+TIP: You can toggle on Search filter on the Librarian and store search result patches to the hardware memory if you wish to do so!
 Just remember to make the lower list active before storing data.

-TIP #7: Do not disturb the data flow while writing is in progress.
+TIP: Do not disturb the data flow while writing is in progress.
 Let it complete the write task and start your tweaks after it is finished.

 Request PERFORMANCE Data from Hardware

-[3] from Temp Buffer to Plug-in GUI
+[3] from Temp Buffer to Editor GUI

 [4] from Temp Buffer to Librarian